AdobeDocs/campaign-standard.en/help/channels/using/customizing-a-push-notification.md

    ![](assets/push_notif_advanced_7.png)

 1. The sound file plays when delivering the notification if the file is defined in the mobile application's package.
-Otherwise, the device's default sound is played.
+You can set it to **default** to play the device's default sound.

+   If the **[!UICONTROL Play a sound]** field is left empty, no sound will be played.

 The user will then receive the push notification and the sound only if his phone is not muted.